 All students are urged to write or update their resume and have the career services coordinator and a faculty member review it by the beginning of their second semester.
 Tips specific to planning and public affairs students can be found in our Career Services Manual.
 Students should begin to submit job and internship applications in January, if not earlier.

 Beginning in January, 45-60 new job and internship are posted weekly on our website that is exclusively accessible to our students.
 This service brings outstanding job and internship opportunities to our students, and assists them in securing challenging, interesting positions nationwide.
 We also maintain (and continually expand) another exclusive area of our website with more than 1,900 links to the potential employers at planning and public affairs organizations and consulting firms nationwide.
-This site is available to assist students and alumni and enhances individual searches.
+This site is available to enhance students' individual searches.

 We maintain close contact with our alumni.
 We also receive employment notifications from alums and other professionals who would like to advertise internship and entry-level positions directly to our students.
-Alums have the option of sharing their contact information, also on our website, and students are welcome to contact them for advice, informational interviews and networking opportunities.
+Alums have the option of sharing their contact information and students are welcome to contact them for advice, informational interviews and networking opportunities.

 The career services coordinator offers students personal assistance in identifying alums to approach about becoming a mentor.
 A mentor match service for planning students is offered by the Iowa Chapter of the American Planning Association before each annual conference.

 Students are strongly encouraged to begin networking with professionals, including at local, regional and national conferences.
 To support this, the school is often able to provide some travel expense assistance.
-Creating a LinkedIn page is also suggested as a way to increase networking and guidance is given on building a professional online presence.
+Guidance is also given to students on building a professional online presence through LinkedIn and as a way to increase networking.

 Additional recommended methods to use in finding a position include joining a national professional organization, creating a personal website; becoming involved with local or regional professional organizations; running for a campus charter committee; or running for a Student Representative Council Executive Committee position at the American Planning Association.

 Job and internship listings are available for current SPPA students.
-Employers wanting to let us know about entry-level open positions should go to the same page.
+Employers wanting to share entry-level open positions should go to the same page.